TheoWinterhalter/local-comp/README.md

+# Encode the Cake and Eat it Too
-# Local computation rules in type theory
+## Controlling computation in type theory, *locally*

-In this repository I develop a type theory which supports prenex quantification over computation rules.
-For the moment it contains a proof of conservativity of it over MLTT, and more of the meta-theory.
+Repository containing the formalisation that goes with the POPL submission entitled "Encode the Cake and Eat it Too".

 [See the rendered Rocq code, with comments.](https://theowinterhalter.github.io/local-comp/)

-More to come…

 ## Building